RakhithJK/dbeaver-dbeaver-wiki/Oracle.md

 ### Plain URL connection

-- To use plain URL connection you must enable `Access control list` for the Oracle autonomous database.
+- To use a plain URL connection you must enable the `Access control list` for the Oracle autonomous database.
 - Then add your IP address to the IP list.
-- Use Custom connection configuration (<a href="#custom">URL</a>).
-You can copy URL from Oracle Cloud database page (link "DB Connection").
+- Use the Custom connection configuration (<a href="#custom">URL</a>).
+You can copy the URL from the Oracle Cloud database page (link "DB Connection").

 ### Oracle Wallet connection

-It is the default authentication type for Oracle Cloud.
+It is the default authentication type for the Oracle Cloud.
 .
-- Download Wallet from Oracle Cloud web site
+- Download Wallet from the Oracle Cloud website
-- Expand wallet archive to some folder
+- Expand the wallet archive to a folder
 - Set <a href="#tns">TNS</a> configuration type
-- Set `TNS path` to the wallet location directory
+- Set the `TNS path` to the wallet location directory
-- Choose proper `Network Alias` from the drop-down
+- Choose the proper `Network Alias` from the drop-down menu
-- Set `Authentication` to Oracle Wallet
+- Set `Authentication` to the Oracle Wallet
-- Set database uaer name and password (you can get them from Oracle Cloud database ifnormation page)
+- Set the database user name and password (you can get them from the Oracle Cloud database information page)
-- Set `Wallet location` to the wallet location directory
+- Set the `Wallet location` to the wallet location directory